Who was Sam Davis?

 Born on October 6, 1842 in Rutherford County, Tennessee, Samuel Davis grew up in the comfortable environment of an upper middle class family.
 The oldest son of Charles Lewis and Jane Simmons Davis, he attended the local Smyrna schools until leaving home in 1860 to attend Western Military Academy in Nashville.

 Sam remained in school only a short time before the Civil War started in 1861.
 Like many other young men, Sam joined the army before Tennessee had officially seceded from the Union.
 He enlisted in Co.
 I of the 1st Tennessee Infantry Regiment in April 1861.
-The 1st Tennessee participated in the Cheat Mountain campaign in western Virginia under Robert E. Lee in 1861.
 In 1862, they moved west and took part in the battles of Shiloh, Perryville, and Stones River.

 Early in 1863, Sam became a member of "Coleman's Scouts."
 By 1863, the Union Army occupied much of Middle Tennessee.
 Sam and his fellow scouts worked behind enemy lines disrupting communications and collecting information on the troop movements of the Union forces for the Confederate Army.
 Even though they wore Confederate uniforms and traveled with passes signed by Confederate General Braxton Bragg, the Union army considered them spies if captured.